 3. Drink simply.
 I almost never drink fizzy drinks, mostly because I don’t feel they quench my thirst!
 Also, they are completely full of empty calories and processed stuff, I just don’t feel comfortable fuelling my body with dirty oil so to speak.
 However, I do have the occasional alcoholic drink every now and again (I am a student after all) but only occasionally.
 Normally, I drink water, but I also have a collection of teas that I like to make everyday, including green tea, jasmine tea, orange tea, pomegranate tea, white tea, lotus leaf tea(!), and camomile tea for night time.
 Tea has almost no calories, is refreshing and is full of anti-oxidants.

 4. Eating less.
 About three times a week, I try intermittent fasting.
 I found out about it through my research about diets about a year ago.
 I read some of the studies and to me, the results sound credible.
 Now, I don’t intend to give anyone dietary advice here, this is post is about what I feel works for me.
 Intermittent fasting, in short, is going through short periods of not eating.
 At first, I was skeptical, but then I realised that by doing so, one can reduce the amount of calories they eat in a day, and basically it’s another way of saying eat less.
-You can find out more about it through this great ebook.

 5. Simplify the kitchen.
 The kitchen is one of the places where mess and clutter can build up quickly if you’re not careful.
 I share a kitchen with my flatmates, so there is limited space which fits me all the better.
 I don’t buy equipment I don’t need, I have just enough plates and cups that I use all of them and I only buy ingredients I know I will use before the expiry date.
 The last point is really important because that where a bunch of money can be saved.
 I don’t write it out or anything, but I tend to have a plan in my head about what I will eat during the following week and I shop accordingly so I use up everything before it goes off.